Living in Danger

 "Living in Danger" is a song recorded by Swedish group Ace of Base.
-It was released in October 1994 by Arista and Mega as the seventh and final single from the group's debut album, Happy Nation (U.S. version) and fourth single from their American debut release, The Sign (1993).
+It was released in October 1994 by Arista and Mega Records as the seventh and final single from the group's debut album, Happy Nation (U.S. version) and fourth single from their American debut release, The Sign (1993).
 Written by bandmembers Jonas Berggren and Ulf Ekberg, the single peaked at number 20 on the US Billboard Hot 100 and also topped the Billboard Hot Dance Club Play chart in December 1994.
 On the US Cash Box Top 100, it peaked at number ten.
 The single later reached number 18 on the UK Singles Chart in January 1995.
-Its music video was directed by Matt Broadley and filmed in Stockholm, Sweden.
+The accompanying music video was directed by Matt Broadley and filmed in Stockholm, Sweden.
 Ace of Base performed the song on the first ever MTV Europe Music Awards in Berlin, Germany in 1994.
 Q Magazine included "Living in Danger" in their list of the "1001 Best Songs Ever" in 2003.

 In interviews, Berggren has said the song "is about living on your own" and advising listeners, "Don't trust [people] too much... you'll do better on your own."
 In contrast, Jenny Berggren has described it as being about social pressure to engage in dangerous behaviors like smoking and drinking.

 Chart performance

 "Living in Danger" was a sizeable hit on the charts on several continents, although it didn't reach the same level of success as "The Sign" and "Don't Turn Around".
 In Europe, the song entered the top 20 in Austria (19), Ireland (12), Scotland (19) and the United Kingdom.
 In the latter, the single peaked at number 18 in its first week at the UK Singles Chart, on January 8, 1995.
 But on the UK Dance Chart, it was a bigger hit, reaching number 11.

-Additionally, "Living in Danger" was a top 30 hit in Belgium (30), Germany (23), the Netherlands (23), Sweden (28) and Switzerland (26), and a top 40 hit in France (36) and Iceland (32), as well as on the Eurochart Hot 100, where it charted at number 34.
+Additionally, "Living in Danger" was a top-30 hit in Belgium (30), Germany (23), the Netherlands (23), Sweden (28) and Switzerland (26), and a top-40 hit in France (36) and Iceland (32), as well as on the Eurochart Hot 100, where it charted at number 34.
 On MTV's European Top 20, the song reached number six.
 Outside Europe, the song entered the top 10 in Canada, peaking at number seven on the RPM Top Singles chart and within the top 20 on the US Billboard Hot 100.
-And it also hit number-one on the Billboard Hot Dance Club Play chart and number ten on the Cash Box Top 100.
+And it also hit number-one on the Billboard Hot Dance Club Play chart and number ten on the Cash Box Top 100, respectively.
+In West Asia, it became a successful top-five hit in Israel, peaking at number three in its third week on the chart, on November 15, 1994.